Simplifying Benefits

 Prioritization & Trade-offs

-Adapting the plan journey for different plan types
+Adapting plan journey for different plan types

 A major challenge surfaced early in the design phase when I raised plan variability, including: